governance

 What it is not

 - Put AI literacy on the skill matrix as a baseline capability.
-Be honest about where the board actually sits against the five capabilities above, and close the gap with real education, repeated.
-Treat it the way you treat financial literacy: a competency expected of everyone on the board.
-A structured governance work plan for responsible AI adoption can give that education a backbone.
+Assess every director against the five capabilities above.
+Close the gap with repeated education, not a one-off seminar.
+A structured governance work plan for responsible AI adoption can give that work a backbone.

-- Tie literacy back to the decision.
-For any significant decision AI has touched, every director should be able to explain their own reasoning.
-If the only account of the decision is the AI’s, you have a literacy problem, and quite possibly a duties problem.
+- Record the human rationale.
+For any significant decision AI has touched, the minutes and supporting papers should show the board’s reasoning.
+If the only explanation for the decision is the AI’s output, the board has a literacy problem and quite possibly a duties problem.

 AI is the technology forcing the question today.
 It will not be the last.
-The same reasoning that builds an AI literacy standard out of the duty of care will build the next one too, because the duty itself never names a technology.
-It asks directors to be appropriately informed and to bring their own judgment to bear, and the bar for “appropriately informed” climbs as each new tool puts more within reach.
+The same reasoning that builds an AI literacy standard out of the duty of care will build the next one too, because the duty itself does not name a technology.
+It asks directors to be appropriately informed and to bring their own judgment to bear.

 This article is general in nature and is not legal advice.
 Directors should seek advice tailored to their own circumstances.